-There are several factors that go into determining workers’ compensation benefits, and we are here to help explain the information you need to know to get the compensation you deserve.
+There are several factors that go into determining workers’ compensation benefits, and our experienced Florida workers’ comp lawyers are here to help explain the information you need to know to get the compensation you deserve.

 These are mandatory benefits that help ensure you are not stuck with expenses for injury sustained while doing your job.

 Florida workers’ compensation benefits must be provided by any business in the state that has four or more employees working full or part-time.